The Roots: Late Night and The Tonight Show

 In March 2009, the Roots became the official house band on Late Night with Jimmy Fallon, with "Here I Come" as the show's theme.
 When Jimmy Fallon became the host of The Tonight Show in February 2014, the Roots became the house band for that show.

 The Roots are featured heavily throughout the show, providing the bumper music in and out of commercials, as well as the opening song "Here I Come" and playing the show off the air.
 Fallon frequently interacts with the band during the course of the show, and they occasionally provide snippets of music for some monologue running jokes such as Funkin' GoNuts.
 They also provide music and drum rolls for the games with show guests, along with theme songs for the games and segments like Darts of Insanity, Wheel of Carpet Samples, and Christmas Sweaters.

 On November 22, 2011, US Congresswoman and presidential candidate Michele Bachmann was a guest on Late Night.
 For her entrance, the Roots controversially played a snippet from Fishbone's 1985 song, "Lying Ass Bitch" resulting in apologies from Fallon, Questlove for The Roots, and NBC.
 The incident nearly resulted in the Roots being dismissed from the show, but the timing of the Thanksgiving holiday and a national security gaffe by Bachmann shortly after helped defuse the situation in the media.
-As a result of the incident, NBC approves all walk on songs prior to the filming of each show.
+NBC now approves all walk-on songs prior to the filming of each show.